Shop-R1: Rewarding LLMs to Simulate Human Behavior in Online Shopping via Reinforcement Learning: Experiments

-through the decision hierarchy.
+\textbf{Sampling temperature.} \textbf{\Cref{fig: temperature_ablation}} shows that \oursit~is robust to sampling temperature, yet the three evaluation metrics react in distinct ways that reveal how temperature sampling propagates through the decision hierarchy.
 Action-type accuracy remains almost constant ($36\%$) across the entire temperature sweep because this metric aggregates all predictions: small mis-classifications in one direction are largely offset by fixes in another, leaving the overall hit rate unchanged.
 By contrast, the F1 score declines steadily ($31.28\%\rightarrow28.36\%$) as temperature rises; class-averaging penalizes any asymmetric increase in confusion.
 Interestingly, a modest boost from the default $\tau=0.6$ to $\tau=0.7$ improves exact-match accuracy to its peak of $28.63\%$: a trace of stochasticity helps the generated response escape local maxima and occasionally assemble the full long-text argument that greedy decoding would miss.
 When $\tau > 0.8$ the added entropy no longer uncovers new correct completions; instead it corrupts fine-grained fields faster than it fixes them, so exact-match plateaus while F1 continues to erode.
 This pattern is expected since the SFT stage already anchors the model to dataset-specific behavior, privileging faithful simulation over creativity.
 Taken together, these trends indicate that temperatures in the 0.6–0.8 band offer the best trade-off, preserving robust intent classification, maximizing strict exact-match, and avoiding the metric degradation that emerges once the sampler becomes overly exploratory.

 \textbf{Training component.} \textbf{\Cref{tab: accuracy-components} } makes clear that every element of \oursit~addresses a different pathology.
 Removing the SFT warm-start cripples the agent: despite having all RL signals, exact-match drops to 4.63\%, underscoring that a supervised prior is indispensable for learning the shape of long-text arguments.
 Omitting the format reward is even more destructive, where exact accuracy plunges to 2.87\% and type-level metrics fall below 6\% since unparseable JSON outputs earn zero credit, starving the learner of gradient signal.
 When the \emph{self-certainty (rationale) reward} is ablated, coarse intent prediction remains strong but exact-match lags the full system by 0.8\%, indicating that explicit feedback on the generated rationales mainly tightens the long-text portion of an action rather than its top-level label.
 Disabling the \emph{difficulty-aware reward scaling} or reverting to a \emph{binary} action reward leads to a different failure mode: the model still attains around 27\% exact accuracy, yet type-level F1 degrades to 11–12\%.
 Inspection shows that, without either scaling or hierarchical credit, the agent gravitates toward the easy high-reward `\textit{terminate}' action and rarely ventures into harder `\textit{click}' or `\textit{type\_and\_submit}' cases, which is a classic reward-hacking pattern.
 The full configuration combines all signals and delivers the best balance demonstrating that \emph{each component is necessary}: SFT injects linguistic priors, the format reward safeguards parsability, the self-certainty term refines long-text precision, and hierarchical difficulty-scaled rewards prevent degenerate policies while promoting fine-grained action fidelity.